Drone Hire: The 7 questions you should be asking!

 Are you a production manager?
 Thinking about using drones for your next production?
 You may not have worked with them yet in your production career but you will have heard of them, and, no doubt at some point in the future you will be expected to work with one.
-If you work in media you will already know that drone cameras are the new must-have piece of equipment for any production.
-Unless you have a serious amount of capital or a wildly liberal budget to invest in a high-quality rig, rig operator and camera then most likely you will be needing to hire drone at some point.
+If you work in media you will already know that drone camera are the new must-have piece of equipment for any production.
+Unless you have a serious amount of capital or a wildly liberal budget to invest in a high-quality rig, rig operator, and camera then most likely you will be needing to hire a drone at some point.

 Although drone hire may seem like a simple task there are plenty of pitfalls and hazards, that new-comers to drone hire can encounter.
 Don’t panic….this blog is going to tell you exactly what questions you should be asking and the things you need to consider before you pick up that phone and commit blindly to a drone hire.

 So you have a company in mind, you’ve even seen their showreel and feel confident this is the drone hire company for you.
 However, showreels can be misleading as can websites.
 Their rig looks amazing and the price is unbeatable, perfect right?
 Wrong!
 If it looks too good to be true you need to pause and give consideration to the following things.
 Not all drone operators are the same.
 Consider the people first and the machine second.
 You need to really look at the people you are going to hire a drone from before you look at the actual drone.
 You need to ask yourself these 7 key questions before you commit to anything.

 Do they understand your needs from a production point of view?
 In other words, have they experience the location filming work and will they fit into the millions of other things going on when you are on location?
 If not, then you may want to reconsider working with them.
 Time is precious on location and you don’t want to have to hold their hand through the experience.
 You need a team who can hit the ground running!

 Key Questions to Ask Before You Hire a Drone